DIDIx13/petzi_webhook/README.md

 4. **Monitor Logs for Confirmation:**

-    You can also monitor the `web` service logs to see detailed processing information.
+    You can also monitor the `app` service logs to see detailed processing information.

     ```bash
-    docker-compose logs web
+    docker-compose logs app
     ```

     **Look for Entries Similar to:**